suchja/wine/README.md

 First of all you should decide for a [Tag](###Tags).
 In the following examples I'm assuming you go for the stable release, which is `suchja/wine:latest`
 .

 **ATTENTION:** Please be aware that wine is a multi-process application.
 Everytime you run the `wine` command, it will start `wineserver` and several other processes, which are not child-processes of `wine`.
 That means, if you use this image as a base image and use something like `RUN wine your-app.exe` in a dockerfile, this will not work.
 The reason is that docker assumes wine is completed, once `RUN wine your-app.exe` returns.
 Unfortunately there are the other process which are still running.
 When they are killed by docker, this usually results in a corrupt wine prefix.
 So either use wine only interactively or wait after each call for `wineserver` to be finished.
+See [suchja/wix](https://registry.hub.docker.com/u/suchja/wix/) image for an example of how to accomplish it.

 ###Headless (no GUI)
 If you don't care about any graphical output from Wine, you can simply start your container like this: